 Bring out your glove puppet bag and have everyone shout "Hello!" into the bag until he wakes up and jumps out of the bag.

 Then model chatting with the glove puppet ...

+Puppet: "Hello", What's your name?"
 Teacher: "My name is...".
 Puppet: "How are you?"
 Teacher: "I'm fine, thank you".

 ... and then have the puppet say hello to each student and ask them the same questions.

-Finally, go around saying "Goodbye" and "See you" before going back into the bag to sleep.
+Finally, go around saying "Goodbye" and "See you" before going back into the bag and back to sleep.